johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ## A few quick words about human psychology

-Before we begin, it's worthwhile to point it out that your perception can play tricks on you, so at the very least it's good to be aware of a few basic psychological facts about human perception.
+Before we begin, it's worthwhile to point out that your perception can play tricks on you, so at the very least, it's good to be aware of a few basic psychological facts about human perception.

-Firstly, we've been conditioned into thinking that *more*, *bigger*, *louder*, *faster*, etc. always equals *better*.
+Firstly, we've been conditioned into thinking that *more*, *bigger*, *louder*, *faster*, etc., always equals *better*.
 Some of this might be evolutionary, some just a product of the times we live in, and maybe it's even true most of the time, but not *always*.
-It's very easy to outright dismiss an experience because it seems "inferior" according to some preconditioned criteria, but if you keep an open mind and try to live with it for a while, you might start to appreciate some of its not so obvious qualities (e.g. a "less sharp" image could make gradients and dither appear smoother, gently melt away all the jagged edges, and subjectively might seem more "cosy"---not unlike the certain magic of technologically inferior (strictly speaking, when looking at specs and measurements only) old analog recordings versus surgically perfect digital audio reproduction).
+It's very easy to outright dismiss an experience because it seems "inferior" according to some preconditioned criteria, but if you keep an open mind and try to live with it for a while, you might start to appreciate some of its not-so-obvious qualities (e.g., a "less sharp" image could make gradients and dither appear smoother, gently melt away all the jagged edges, and subjectively might seem more "cosy"---not unlike the certain magic of technologically inferior (strictly speaking, when looking at specs and measurements only) old analog recordings versus surgically precise digital audio reproduction).

 Secondly, the order of experiencing things matters.
-Going from sharp to less sharp, highly saturated to less colourful, louder to quieter, etc., always feels like "losing something".
-But look away from your monitor for 10--20 seconds, then look again at the "less sharp" image---wow, now it seems quite normal!
-Switch back to the 100% sharp version---hmm, that's weird, now that seems too clinical in comparison, and I'm not even so sure anymore if that is "better"!
+Going from sharp to less sharp, highly saturated to less colourful, louder to quieter, etc., always feels like "losing something."
+But look away from your monitor for 10--20 seconds, then look again at the "less sharp" image---wow, now it seems pretty normal!
+Switch back to the 100% sharp version---hmm, that's weird; now that seems too clinical in comparison, and I'm not even so sure anymore if that is "better"!

-Like I said, I don't want to suggest to you what your experience should be exactly (I couldn't really do that, could I?); it's just good to be aware of these mechanisms, otherwise they can be quite perplexing and could make you run around in circles, psychologically speaking.
+As I said, I don't want to suggest to you what your experience should be exactly (I couldn't really do that, could I?); it's just good to be aware of these mechanisms, otherwise they can be quite perplexing and could make you run around in circles, psychologically speaking.